TheHolm/zfs-recursive-snapshots-for-backup/README.md

 ## Create backup folder structure and mount snapshots to it

 *snapshot.json* contains all info required to work with backup folder structure.
-To pace it you will need [Jq](https://github.com/stedolan/jq) tool.
+You will need [Jq](https://github.com/stedolan/jq) tool to parse it.
 It is usually packaged for distro.

 ```
 jq -rS '.return[].mount' snapshot.json | jq -r '.[]'
 ```
 will output shell script to create backup folders and mount snapshots to them and also create some useful files.
-Examine the output, and if you dire pipe it to root shell for execution **!!
+Examine the output, and if you dire pipe it to root shell for execution

+**!!
 Piping anything to root shell is dangerous !!**
 No attempts was made to sanitise input.
 Anyone who can set names of datasets you are trying to backup can harm your system.
 Trying to backup dataset named *tank/hello";rm -rf /;"* will wipe your system.
-Be careful, backing up dataset received via *zfs send|receive" open your system to exploit from sending end if you use this script.
+Be careful, backing up dataset received via *zfs send|receive" opens your system to exploits from sending end if you use this script.

 After shell is completed you should get all your snapshots mounted under *backup_root*.
 Snapshot which need to be backed up will be mounted under *backup_root/dataset_guid/data*. where *dataset_guid* is guid of dataset(not snapshot) to be backed up.